jjwall/jjwall.github.io/writings/blog/2025/reclaiming-my-scottish-soul.md

 {% include youtube.html id="1NJO0jxBtMo" %}

 If you haven’t seen the movie or need a refresher on the plot—the movie tracks the legendary Guardian of Scotland, Sir William Wallace and the time when England was ruling over the Scottish lands.
-The Scottish people were free-spirited, peaceful, and loving—having no desire to pledge allegiance to any foreign king.
+The Scottish people were free-spirited and fiercly loving—loyal not to crowns, but to kin and the land itself.

 Things were mostly fine until King Edward I came into power.
 Edward’s silly little nickname “Longshanks” is how I know him, but he had another terrifying nickname as he was known as the “Hammer of the Scots.”